aisstream/aisstream/README.md

 If you decide to use aisstream in a project, app, or company please open a issue [here](https://github.com/aisstream/Projects-Using-aisstream.io).
 We would love to hear what aisstream.io is currently being used for!

-# !
-PLANNED maintenance

-aisstream.io has planned maintenance down time on febuary 1st for roughly a hour!
---

 ### Whats New!

 1. **Subscription MMSI filters**.
 Users can now only recieve messages from the vessels they choose by specifying a list of MMSIs in the `FiltersShipMMSI` subscription property when setting their subscription.